UniMath/agda-unimath/src/simplicial-type-theory/fully-faithful-maps.lagda.md

 - In
-  [whiskering directed edges by identifications](simplicial-type-theory.whiskering-directed-edges-functions.md) we show that the action on directed edges of a retract of types is a retraction.
+  [whiskering directed edges by identifications](simplicial-type-theory.whiskering-directed-edges-functions.md) we show that the action on directed edges of a retract of types is a retract.